-Emotional Support Animals and The Americans With Disabilities Act
+Emotional and Medical Support Animals and The Americans With Disabilities Act

 When the Americans with Disabilities Act (ADA) was implemented more than two decades ago, the protections offered for individuals utilizing animals for medical and emotional support were limited.